anamarisamacedo/FEUP-MNSE/README.md

-# Title - TBD
+# Jam It!

 ### Overview

-(Name TBD) is a web application in which people can have fun by creating music together.
+Jam It! is a solution for people who want to produce music together with their friends and have fun at the same time.
+It is a web application in which people can create music together at real-time.
 Users join lobbies and take turns writing sections of the song.
 When they're done, they can export their work to several formats and keep it for themselves.

 ### Types of Media
 The application uses different types of media, such as: